 Your dream of owning a home finally seems within your reach.
 You’ve found a house that almost perfectly matches up with the image in your mind, you’ve been pre-approved for the financing, and you’re ready to close the deal.

-But before taking the major life step of buying a home in San Antonio, Floresville, and La Vernia, you need to ask yourself these three things.
+But before taking the major life step of buying a home in Floresville, you need to ask yourself these three things.

-3 Things You Need To Consider When Buying a Home in San Antonio, Floresville, and La Vernia
+3 Things You Need To Consider When Buying a Home in Floresville

 1. Is this home really a good investment?